NAFP/F Scholarship Winners

 This scholarship is given in memory of Dr. Ashby to new NAFP family physicians practicing in Nebraska.
-Dr. Ashby was a 60 year charter member of the NAFP, serving as president in 1964.
+Dr. Ashby was a 60-year charter member of the NAFP, serving as president in 1964.
 He was active in state and local affairs, medical societies, community and public service.
 He was dedicated to being a family physician, deeply committed to caring for his patients until the day he died.
 This scholarship is intended to assist new family physicians as they begin their practice in Nebraska.
 The recipients of this year’s awards are Drs.
-Tiffany Svoboda, of Callaway, and Ashley Tiahrt, of Pender.
+Jillian Fickenscher, of York, and Leann Heinrichs, of Hebron.

 Donald A. Larson, MD, Memorial Scholarship

 The NAFP Foundation established the Donald J. Larson, MD, Scholarship in memory of Dr. Larson in 2008.
 Don was a valued member and was president of the Nebraska Academy in 1978.
 He was an acclaimed teacher of Family Medicine graduate education and served as program director of the Lincoln Family Practice Residency Program.
 This scholarship is presented annually to a Family Medicine resident who is interested in Family Medicine in rural practice.